-- Annual Student Loan Acknowledgment - If this is your first time accepting a federal student loan, you are acknowledging that you understand your responsibility to repay your loan. - I If you have existing federal student loans, you are acknowledging that you understand how much you owe and how much more you can borrow. - Direct Loan Entrance Counseling - If you have not previously received a Direct Loan, the Federal Government requires you to complete entrance counseling to ensure that you understand the responsibilities and obligations you are assuming.
-To complete the entrance counseling, please go to studentaid.gov and utilize your MSOE financial aid offer while you complete the counseling. - Direct Loan Master Promissory Note - The Master Promissory Note (MPN) is a legal document in which you agree to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.
+- Direct Loan Entrance Counseling - For students who have not previously accepted a Direct Loan, the Federal Government requires students to complete entrance counseling to ensure that they understand the responsibilities and obligations being assumed.
+To complete the entrance counseling, pleasego to studentaid.gov and utilize the MSOE financial aid offerwhile completing the counseling. - Direct Loan Master Promissory Note - The Master Promissory Note (MPN) is a legal document in which the student agrees to repay the loan(s) and any accrued interest and fees to the U.S. Department of Education.
 The MPN also explains the terms and conditions of your loan(s).
-To complete the MPN please go to studentaid.gov. - Final High School Transcripts - For all federal loans and grants to disburse, traditional students must turn in their final high school transcript to MSOE's Enrollment Office.
+To complete the MPN please go to studentaid.gov. - Annual Student Loan Acknowledgment - For the first time accepting a federal student loan, the student is acknowledging that they understand their responsibility to repay the loan. - Students with existing federal student loans, are acknowledging that they understand how much they owe and how much more they can borrow.